 After your loan is funded, you can update your ACH through our loan servicer, University Accounting Service (UAS).
 UAS’s other options for payment are to pay by check or bill pay with your bank routing number.

-We definitely recommend keeping ACH connected — not only will it make payments easier for you and prevent you from accidentally missing a payment, but you’ll also receive a 0.25% interest rate discount for as long as ACH is connected!
+We definitely recommend keeping ACH connected — not only will it make payments easier for you and prevent you from accidentally missing a payment, but any interest-bearing loans will also receive a 0.25% interest rate discount for as long as ACH is connected!

 Notice to Co-Borrower